sergeo92/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add permissions execution all subdirectories
+Create directory with permissions 751